 - Chinese visa – your child will not be able to apply for a Chinese visa if they are considered Chinese (according to the laws above).

 - if in China – you’ll need to apply for an Entry-Exit document (出入境通行证).
 This allows your child one exit out of China and one entry within 3 months of the date of issue.
-Since it takes 7 days to apply for and lasts for only one trip, it’s worth applying for a travel document (below) once you are outside of Mainland China
+Since it takes 7 days to apply for and lasts for only one trip, it’s worth applying for a travel document (below) once you are outside of Mainland China.
+When booking a plane ticket, you use the foreign passport details, then just show the entry-exit book at customs when leaving/re-entering China.

 - in Shenzhen – you may be able to apply for a multiple-entry year-long entry-exit document for your child

 - outside Mainland China – you can apply for a travel document (旅行证) to allow your child to travel in and out of China.
-The document is valid for 2 years and unlimited entries/exits
+The document is valid for 2 years and unlimited entries/exits.
+When booking a plane ticket, you use the foreign passport details, then just show the travel document at customs when leaving/re-entering China.

 - schooling – you’ll have to ask the Education Bureau in your province for advice on which public school your child can attend.
 International schools often require a particular type of Chinese visa in the child’s foreign passport to allow them to attend the school, so schooling choices in Mainland China may be limited, it’s possible they may only be able to enrol at a migrant school.
 You’ll need to check with the Education Bureau in your province about which schools your child may apply to since it differs widely from one province to another